LucasMallmann/millbody-test/README.md

 ### Video Files configuration

 In order for the app to work, you'll need to download the videos directlly on the project.
-Yeah, I know this is not a good start to get this going, but I got some internet issues when trying to run the videos straight from the urls.
-As reported in [this issue](https://github.com/react-native-community/react-native-video/issues/1675), I also had this trouble when trying to run the videos on Android.
+This is due to some internet issues when trying to run the videos straight from the urls, as reported in [this issue](https://github.com/react-native-community/react-native-video/issues/1675).
 Perhaps it's because the videos are too heavy or sth.
-Idk really, I tried hard to make it work, but as soon as I downloaded the videos and put the files references as the video's source, it worked fine.
-I also couldn't upload the videos to git since I'm limited to 100mb per file :c

-So, unfortunetally this is the only way I thought to make it run for you.
+Idk really.

 There are 3 videos: